integreat-io/map-transform/README.md

 particular case, or provide one transformer that parses to an integer going forward and stringifies in reverse.

-The functions you provide for the transform operation are expected to be pure, i.e. they should not have any side effects.
+The functions you provide for the transform operation should, as far as possible, be pure, i.e. they should not have any side effects.
 This means they should

 1. not alter the data their are given, and
 2. not rely on anything besides the function arguments (the data and